ki-sh/kishcore/README.md

               """"""""""""
 ```

-* Easily create/customise/manage command line shortcuts.
-* Never loose your shell aliases/easily share between devices.
-Save in your own repo (from <a href=https://github.com/ticaboo/kish >Template</a>)
-* Never have to type cd, or its evil twin cd .. again!
 * Zero dependencies.
 Simple to use shell test framework (KIT).Tcho Bats?
 * Ubiqutous v3 portable pure shell script.
 * Comes with very useful example scripts: